Guidelines for Preparing or Submitting a Thesis or Dissertation

 Spacing and Margins

 The text of the manuscript is double-spaced.
 Footnotes, bibliography or list of references, tables and figure captions are single-spaced.
 Bibliographic entries are separated by double spacing.
-Margins should be one inch on the top, bottom and right side; and 1.5" on the left side.
-Each chapter starts on a new page, with a two-inch top margin.
+Margins should be 1 inch on the top, bottom and right side; and 1.5" on the left side.
+Each chapter starts on a new page, with a 2-inch top margin.
 Justifying the text at the right margin is optional.
 All textual material must be double-spaced.
 Long quotations may be indented and single-spaced, although some disciplines prefer them to be indented and double-spaced.
 Footnotes/endnotes should be single-spaced.
 Leave a double space between notes.